mikekchar/df-invisible-gs/README.md

 This is development graphics set for classic Dwarf Fortress version 0.50.
 It can not be used by players.
 Its only purpose is to serve as a template for future graphics set development.
-All of the PNG files are completely transparent.
-The intent is that the game will not crash, but that you won't be able to see anything.
+The tiles it creates are semi-transparent 2x2 grids, 32 pixels on each side.
+It makes a gray and magenta checkerboard for each sprite.
+When you play the game, each sprite is that 2x2 checkerboard.
+While it's not really playable, you can get a good idea of what you need to do while you are developing a new graphics set

 If you are a graphics set artist, you can use this project as a starting point for a new graphics set.
 I will do my best to reverse engineer